 You also need to check the effectiveness and efficiency of the tools and methods employed.

-Among others, the form of organization (line / matrix) and the PM training or career area are of consequence in this regard.
+Among others, the form of organization (line / matrix) and the PM training or career field are of consequence in this regard.

 It will provide you with important arguments to persuade stakeholders in difficult times.